Considering a 6 month round the world trip soon? We’ve been there!

-Our travels have truly been beyond our wildest dreams: the decision to go backpacking for 6 months eventually led to us camping in the Sahara, learning to scuba dive in Thailand, climbing a volcano in Nicaragua, traveling overland from Mexico to Panama, visiting most European countries, road tripping on several continents, and spending a month or more basing ourselves in cities as diverse as Rome, Istanbul, and Cape Town.
+Our travels have truly been beyond our wildest dreams: the decision to go backpacking for 6 months eventually led to us camping in the Sahara, learning to scuba dive in Thailand, climbing a volcano in Guatemala, traveling overland from Mexico to Panama, visiting most European countries, road tripping on several continents, and spending a month or more basing ourselves in cities as diverse as Rome, Istanbul, and Cape Town.

 For posterity (and, okay, primarily for my own nostalgia), I’ve saved our original post announcing our intention to go backpacking here, complete with all of the excitement, nerves, and anticipation that bleeds through it.

 Toward the end of this post, though, I’ll share a little more about where we are now–as well as a few important things we would have done differently if we knew in 2016 what we know now.

 Table of Contents